Clément Lenglet: Loan to Tottenham Hotspur

 On 8 July 2022, Tottenham Hotspur announced that Lenglet had joined the club on a season long loan.
 Lenglet scored his first goal for Tottenham at the final group stage match against Marseille in the Champions League to help the team win 2–1, which ensured that Tottenham finished top of the group to qualify for the knock-out stage.
+Lenglet adapted well to Conte’s system and largely played as an essential player for the first team.
+Tottenham confirmed the end of Lenglet's loan spell on 15 June 2023.

+Loan to Aston Villa

+On 1 September 2023, Lenglet returned to the Premier League on a season-long loan at Aston Villa.
+In December 2023, it was reported that Barca wanted to recall Lenglet from his loan - due to the fact that Lenglet had only featured in the Conference League for Villa and had made no league appearances at that point.
+Lenglet went onto make his league debut on 22 December, in a 1–1 draw to Sheffield United, following an injury to Pau Torres, with Tyrone Mings already unavailable through injury.

+Atlético Madrid

+On 26 August 2024, Lenglet was loaned out to fellow La Liga side Atlético Madrid on a season-long deal.
+Later that year, on 30 November, he scored his first goal in a 5–0 away win over Real Valladolid.

+On 9 June 2025, he signed a permanent deal with Atlético Madrid, committing to the club until 2028.

 International career

-On 21 May 2019, Lenglet was called up to the French senior team by Didier Deschamps for a friendly match against Bolivia, and for two UEFA Euro 2020 qualifying games against Andorra and Turkey, all of them to be held in the first half of June 2019.
-He made his debut in the 4–0 away win over Andorra on 11 June, and scored his first goal in the 3–0 win in the reverse fixture on 10 September.
+On 21 May 2019, Lenglet was called up to the French senior team by Didier Deschamps for a friendly match against Bolivia as well as two UEFA Euro 2020 qualifying ones gainst Andorra and Turkey, all of which were held in early June of the same year.
+He made his debut in a 4–0 away victory against Andorra on 11 June, and scored his first goal in the 3–0 victory of the same match on 10 September.

-Lenglet was called up for the Euro 2020 finals.
-Deschamps brought him in for the last 16 match against Switzerland in order to play an untested 3–5–2 formation, due to injuries for left-backs Lucas Hernandez and Lucas Digne.
+Upon being selected for UEFA Euro 2020, Deschamps brought Lenglet in for the last 16 match against Switzerland to play an untested 3–5–2 formation due to injuries for left-backs Lucas Hernandez and Lucas Digne.
 France unexpectedly lost on penalties after a 3–3 draw, with Lenglet widely blamed for the first goal, in which Haris Seferovic beat him to a header.
-He was replaced at half time by Kingsley Coman.
+He was replaced at half-time by Kingsley Coman.

 Personal life

 As a boy, Lenglet was a fan of Paris Saint-Germain.
 Occasionally, his father took him to the Camp des Loges to watch training sessions.
 Lenglet says he remembers seeing “Ronaldinho, Pauleta, and other big players who made history.”
 Lenglet's younger brother, Corentin, is a full-back.
 He transferred from Nancy to Sevilla in the same deal, and spent one season in the C-team in Tercera División.

+In April 2023, Lenglet participated in a $20 million investment fund for the upcoming free-to-play football video game Goals.